prisma/specs/process/labels.md

 To categorize incoming issues:

-- `kind/bug`: A reported bug
+- `kind/bug`: A reported bug.
-- `kind/regression`: A reported bug in functionality that used to work before
+- `kind/regression`: A reported bug in functionality that used to work before.
-- `kind/feature`: A new request or an improvement to existing code.
-Code will need to be added or removed
+- `kind/feature`: A request for a new feature.
+- `kind/improvement`: An improvement to existing feature and code.
 - `kind/docs`: A documentation change is required.
-- `kind/discussion`: Discussion is required on the suggested code change.
+- `kind/discussion`: Discussion is required.
 - `kind/question`: Developer asked a question.
 No code changes required.

 ## Qualification